celest-dev/website/docs/functions/middleware.md

 }
 ```

+## Applying Middleware to Single Function
 To attach a middleware to a function, annotate the function with an instance of the middleware.
-The following is an example of using the request and response logging middleware in an API.
+The following is an example of using the request and response logging middleware with a function.

 ![Middleware for each function](img/individual-middleware.png)